TheMEMOLab/Bio326-NMBU/Doc/01_Metagenomic_Assembly.md

 ## Quality control and filtering of the raw reads 🛂

 Sometimes when we sequence, we see a lot of low quality reads.
-These, we want to get rid of because they mostly contain "noise" that may confuse the downstream analysis.
+We want to get rid of these because they mostly contain "noise" that may confuse the downstream analysis.

 By specifying `--min_length 1000` and `--keep_percent 90` we keep only the reads that live up to these requirements.

-📝 Create a file named 01a_filter-filtlong.sh with the following contents.
+📝 Create a job file (remember; use the text editors 'nano' or 'vim' as you did in the EUK dry-lab) named 01a_filter-filtlong.sh with the following contents.
 Make sure to change the `<path to raw reads>` into the path of your actual raw reads.
 If you copied the raw reads file to your current directory, you can simply put the filename there.

 ```bash
 #!/bin/bash